turkialjrees/Big-Data-ML/README.md

 You can see this Pages site at  [https://github.com/turkialjrees/Big-Data-ML](https://github.com/turkialjrees/Big-Data-ML/settings).

 ---

 ### Support or Contact

-Please visit my webpage for more articles on ML for Big Data
+Please visit my other repositories for more articles on ML for Big Data

+Note: please leave your comments , ask question , or feedback to the issue page from the main menue of each repository.

 <a href="https://turkialjrees.com">www.turkialjrees.com</a>